dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

 The key elements of this snippet are:
 - We composed the transaction and communicator in a workflow (`SendGreetingNoteWorkflow`)
-- We introduced a 5 seconds sleep allowing you to stop the program before the workflow can complete
+- We introduced a sleep allowing you to stop the program before the workflow can complete

 DBOS persists intermediate workflow state in your database.
-If we stop the application when prompted and restarts it, DBOS will detect the presence of a pending workflow and resume its execution.
+If we stop the application when prompted and restart, DBOS will detect the presence of a pending workflow and resume its execution.
 It will use the recorded output of `SendGreetingEmail` instead of calling again the third party service and resume the workflow execution.

 Here is an example output when we start the program once, call the endpoint, terminate the program, then restart it: